veronicaeyo/Beer-Data-Analysis/README.md

     - Python 3     - Pandas     - Scikit-Learn     - Seaborn     - Matplotlib     - Numpy

  ## The approach
-The analysis was done
+The analysis was done on the dataset given.

 ## Data Preprocessing
 Preprocessing work done on the data included:

-1. Outlier removal

-2. Label and one hot encoding for categorical data

-3. Handling of missing data by median imputation

-4. Replacing missing values  with a hard coded values like zero (eg 1 for yes, 0 for none)
+1. Replacing missing values  with the mode imputation

-## Models
-1.Gradient Boosting Classifier

-2.Ada Boost Classifier

-3.Random Forest Classifier

-4.Naive Bayes

-5.K Nearest Neighbors

-6.Decision Tree Classifier

-7.Logistic Regression

-## Results
-Performance Evaluation Metric used:

-1.F1 score

-2.AUC score

-3.Training and test accuracy

-4.Confusion matrix